Scottish National Gallery of Modern Art

 Scotland's national collection of modern and contemporary art is housed in the Scottish National Gallery of Modern Art and the Scottish National Gallery of Modern Art Two.

-The Scottish National Gallery of modern Art Two, previously known as the Dean Gallery, was founded in 1999 to show an extensive collection of work by the renowned Edinburgh-born artist Sir Eduardo Paolozzi and now also houses an outstanding collection of Dada and surrealist art and literature.
+The Scottish National Gallery of Modern Art Two, previously known as the Dean Gallery, was founded in 1999 to show an extensive collection of work by the renowned Edinburgh-born artist Sir Eduardo Paolozzi and now also houses an outstanding collection of Dada and Surrealist art and literature.

-In 1994, the Art Fund helped the gallery to acquire Tracey Emin's Family Suite: 20 drawings dealing with the artist's archetypal themes of sex, her family, her abortions and Margate In addition to the Paolozzi collection, the Scottish National Gallery of Modern Art Two's Dada and Surrealist collection features works by Dalí, Miró, Ernst, Magritte and Picasso.
+In addition to the Paolozzi collection, the Scottish National Gallery of Modern Art Two's Dada and Surrealist collection features works by Dalí, Miró, Ernst, Magritte and Picasso.
 It is also home to The Stairwell Project, a large, permanent installation by Richard Wright comprising thousands of individually hand-painted forms.

 Art Funded works